francescamizzi/LogicRAG/README.md

 - `--max-rounds`: Maximum number of agent retrieval rounds (default: 3)
 - `--top-k`: Number of top contexts to retrieve (default: 5)
 - `--limit`: Number of questions to evaluate (default: 20)
+    - Set to `0` to process all questions in the dataset

 ### Running a Single Question